secretstartups/handbook/sales/training/SKO/index.html.md

 **Q: Are guests welcome?**

 A: Unlike Contribute, guests are not permitted to participate in SKO activities, as we want to keep the focus on learning, networking, and planning for the year ahead.
-For this reason, we do not recommend including guests between 2021-02-09 - 2021-02-11.
+For this reason, we do not recommend including guests between 09-Feb to 11-Feb, 2021.
 Guests are welcome to join before or after SKO.

 **Q: Where can I ask questions related to SKO?**